JannieI/canvas-workstation-V3/src/app/roadmap.md

     - See shiny interactive form and filter on side !!!
     - Qlik and power bi integrates with r - use data frame or embed plot
     - Want to make dashboard available to clients globally - how will the login and security work
+    - have an easy way to share a Canvas graph: code to embed Vega and link to Spec, access to data.
+Thus, can be created anywhere.
+Use case?
+May be better to have web components.

     End of One day stuff: